- Academic Affairs

-After the school informs the OIS of your intent to enroll, you will be contacted by an International Advisor from our office to complete our New Student Document Request.
-We will also require supporting documentation -- a copy of your Passport ID page, verification of finances, etc.
+After the school informs the OIS of your intent to enroll, you will be contacted by an international advisor from our office to complete our New Student e-forms, including uploads of supporting documentation — a copy of your passport ID page, verification of finances, etc.

-You may enter the U.S. as early as 30 days before the program start date listed on your I-20 or DS-2019.
+You may enter the United States as early as 30 days before the program start date listed on your I-20 or DS-2019.

 Checklist for Newly Admitted International Students

-- The Office of International Services (OIS) will contact you to complete the New Student Request Form.
+- The Office of International Services (OIS) will contact you to complete the New Student e-forms

 Students currently inside the U.S.

-- Complete the appropriate Transfer Form if presently in F-1 or J-1 student status.
+- Complete the appropriate Transfer e-form if presently in F-1 or J-1 student status

-- If you need to change status to the appropriate student status, vist the FAQ and click "How to Change to Student Status".
+- If you need to change status to the appropriate student status, visit the FAQ and click "How to Change to Student Status"

 Students currently outside the U.S.